edcartre/cantor2d/README.md

 cantor2d
 ========

-A visualization of a generalization of a Cantor dust fractal implemented in D3
+A Cantor dust fractal generalization implemented in D3.